PlethoraChutney/Appia/README.md

 a web interface where you can go through and find traces by typing in a dropdown and interact with them directly.
 This is much faster than the old R solution, because it doesn't have to re-draw graphs every time you change anything and it is reading from a database instead of a file.
-Also much much cleaner and easier to style.
-Check it out!